 The counselors (Kuratorerna) are four students chosen by the Landskap to take a year’s leave from studies to work full time at the nation, more about them could be found here.

 They would not have so much to do if it were not for all involved students with both big and small contributions who helps this nation to survive.
 It is this commitment that ensures that we will continue to be for students by students.

-The Nation’s first statue was adopted on 8th of November 1646.
-The statues can be equated with the nation’s constitution, they describe who we are and how we work.
+The Nation’s first statutes were adopted on 8th of November 1646.
+The statutes can be equated with the nation’s constitution, they describe who we are and how we work.

-The last version of the statues were adopted during the Landskap 7th of March 2017.
+The last version of the statutes were adopted during the Landskap 7th of March 2017.
 The Landskap decided to use more gender neutral terms.
-You can read it here
+You can read it here.